untoreh/blog/posts/swiping-with-thumbs.md

 There are different keyboard input methods for smartphones:
 - Normal typing
 - Thumb typing
-- Normal swyping
+- Normal swiping
 - Compact (T9) typing

-Double input swyping has been explored very little.
+Double input swiping has been explored very little.
 The only keyboard that I have found to implement a good working solution is [keyboard69].

 Why is it so uncommon?
 - Implementation is hard.
 Multiple input means there are async processes filling an input buffer that has to be queried for completion candidates on each new event.